 Common French Idioms And Their English Translations

 The French have an obsession with the culinary arts and a surprising number of French idioms have culinary origins!
 While many have drastically different meanings in English, often when you translate French idioms to English, you’ll find some that have remarkably similar meanings.
-Here are some common idioms and their English translations
+Here are some common French English translation of idioms.

 “Ne pas être dans son assiette“